 3.1 The price of Goods shall be the price set out in the Buyer's order.
-The price is fixed and shall not be increased for any reason other than a change in the rate of Value Added Tax
+The price is fixed and shall not be increased for any reason other than a change in the rate of value added tax ("VAT").

-3.4 If the Buyer has previously agreed price escalation provisions in writing; the Seller shall give the Buyer immediate notice of any proposed increase; the notice will include full supporting details and evidence to justify the increase and will not be effective unless and until approved by the Buyer; if the Seller at the date of order has sufficient material in stock to complete the Contract no subsequent increase in cost of materials will be taken into account; and no increase in costs after the delivery date (clause 9.1) will be taken into account
+3.4 If the Buyer has previously agreed price escalation provisions in writing, the Seller shall give the Buyer immediate notice of any proposed increase.
+Such notice will include full supporting details and evidence to justify the increase and will not be effective unless and until approved by the Buyer.
+If the Seller at the date of order has sufficient material in stock to complete the Contract no subsequent increase in cost of materials will be taken into account; and no increase in costs after the delivery date (clause 9.1) will be taken into account.

-3.5 The price is inclusive of costs of packaging, insurance and delivery of the Goods.
+3.5 The price is exclusive of VAT, which the Buyer shall pay at the prevailing rate subject to the receipt of a valid VAT invoice, but inclusive of costs of packaging, insurance and delivery of the Goods.
 No extra charges shall be effective unless agreed in writing and signed by the Buyer.

-4.1 Payment shall be made 60 days after the end of the month of delivery or the receipt of the invoice by the Buyer (if later)
+4.2 Payment shall be made 60 days after the end of the month of receipt of the invoice by the Buyer.

-4.2 The Seller shall notify the Buyer immediately if the price of Goods is less than any minimum charge of the Seller and the Buyer may cancel or amend its order
+4.3 The Seller shall notify the Buyer immediately if the price of Goods is less than any minimum charge of the Seller and the Buyer may cancel or amend its order.

 5. Warranties and Representations